 The President, who is also the Vice-Chancellor, is ex officio a member of the Universities Coordinating Council, the Board of Governors, the Senate, and all faculty councils.
 The President chairs meetings of General Faculties Council and Deans' Council.
-He is entrusted with the general supervision of the academic work and the business affairs of the University and may recommend to the Board of Governors on any matter affecting the University.
+The President's overall responsibility is to fulfill the vision and mission of the University, and is entrusted with the general supervision of the business affairs of the University and may make recommendations to the Board of Governors on any matter affecting the University.